Finance (FIN)

 FIN 464, ESTATE PLANNING, 2 Credits

 Introduces Estate Planning and focuses on developing an appropriate technique to estate planning given a client’s objectives and needs.
-Legal, tax, financial and non-financial aspects of the estate planning process are covered.
+Covers the legal, tax, financial and non-financial aspects of the estate planning process.
 Topics include trusts, wills, probate, charitable giving, wealth transfers and related taxes.

 Available via Ecampus